crawl/crawl/README.md

   - Iron Dragons may drop 'Iron Dragon Scales' on death.
 They have a base AC of 16, and an ER of 27
   - Staves of Earth have a +3 AC Bonus
   - Missiles have an increased spawn rate, but will always disappear when you fire them
+  - Potions of mutation are more common
  ### Species
+ - Duskwalker species that has the Nightstalker mutation, a bite the applies the drain brand and the the ability to devour monsters after killing them for a small heal
  - Fairy species with great magic aptitudes, -1 MP costs on all spells, inability to wear armour, and scaling defence with XL
  - Formicids can wield Giant Clubs & Giant Spiked Clubs (With 2 hands)
  - Ogres have a +2 Maces & Flails Aptitude